Kingston Covid-19 Crisis Grants

 2019 Small Grants

-We gave grants of up to £3,000 to the following organisations for intergenerational projects:
+We gave seven grants of up to £3,000 to local charities and organisations with charitable objects for intergenerational projects in the Royal Borough of Kingston upon Thames.

 - Anstee Bridge